ansh0l/urbanLadder/ReadMe.txt

     -> copy src code/clone the repo
     -> to sync database, go to project root folder
             $$) python manage.py syncdb
-       run server as
+                this will ask to create a superuser account, do create it. run server as
             $$) python manage.py runserver <<port number -- this port number is optional, default 8000>>